rurounigit/hootspot/README.md

 ## Disclaimer

 This tool is intended for educational and analytical purposes.
 The analysis is generated by an AI and may not always be perfectly accurate or complete.
-The user is **solely responsible for all costs and resource usage** incurred from their chosen AI service provider (Google Gemini API or local LM Studio server).
+The user is **solely responsible for all costs and resource usage** incurred from their chosen AI service provider (Google Gemini API or local server).

 ## License